rcpch/national-paediatric-diabetes-audit/documentation/docs/developer/documentation.md

 See [Deployment](./deployment.md) for details of how the documentation site is deployed.

-## NOT RECOMMENDED: Setting up a Python and Pyenv development environment for the E12 documentation site
+## NOT RECOMMENDED: Setting up a Python and Pyenv development environment for the NPDA documentation site

 !!! warning "Use the Dockerised development environment if you can"
     If you cannot use the Dockerised development environment, then you will need to set up a Python environment on your local machine to run the documentation site locally.
 We highly recommend using the Dockerised development environment if you can, as it is much easier to set up and use.